codecharacter/devops-take-home/README.md

    - Is there activity on the bug tracker?
    - When was the last commit of the project?
 ### 6. Spot-Check the Source Code
-   - note: growing in my ability to do this; principles apply
+   - note: looking to grow in my ability to do this; principles apply
    - Does it follow best practices? (formatting, style, comments, docstrings)
    - Are there (automated) tests?
    - How experienced were the developers who wrote it?